 To achieve the objectives of the study and analyse the collected data, descriptive statistics such as mean and standard deviation were used to summarize the data, while inferential statistics including independent sample t-tests and one-way ANOVA were applied to examine the significance of differences in mean scores between groups.

-Data Analysis & Results
+3. Data Analysis & Results

-A. Descriptive Analysis:
+3.1 Descriptive Analysis:

 Table 2.
 Variable-wise N and Mean scores of digital competency skills